How Long to Learn DSA? One Variable Decides

 The standard advice is to solve problems on LeetCode until you feel ready.
 The issue with that advice is that "ready" is never defined.
 There's no finish line and no scope boundary.
 You've solved 200 problems, but there are 3,000 more.
 You've covered arrays and trees, but you haven't touched graphs, dynamic programming, or backtracking.
 Every week adds more topics to the pile instead of shrinking it.
 That's the whole problem.

-This is why so many engineers spend 8 to 12 months grinding and still don't feel prepared.
+This is why 8 to 12 months of grinding can still leave you feeling unprepared.
 The material isn't impossibly hard.
 But without a scope definition, you can't measure progress.
 You can't know what "done" looks like if nobody has defined what you need to cover, to what depth, and in what order.

 βThe timeline isn't determined by how many hours you put in.
 It's determined by whether your method defines a finish line.β

 Raw hours do matter, though, and prior experience with programming fundamentals makes the early stages faster.
-An engineer with two years of backend experience will pick up hash tables faster than someone learning to code from scratch.
+Two years of backend experience means you'll pick up hash tables faster than someone learning to code from scratch.
 That variance is genuine.
 But it's secondary to the method question.
-An engineer with no CS background and a defined scope will reach interview readiness faster than an experienced developer grinding without one.
+Someone with no CS background and a defined scope will reach interview readiness faster than an experienced developer grinding without one.
 The map matters more than the starting point.

 You go from "I don't know how long this will take" to "I can estimate this" when three things become clear: